Teradata/teddy_ingestion/readme.md

 ```

 ### Loading Data Stored Locally:

-* For loading the data that is stored locally, we are going to use Teradata Parallel Transporter, TPT, TPT is a powerful dataloading tool that is client based, thus very efficient to load data from a local server, it also allows parallelization which can make the process more efficient.
+### Loading Data Stored Locally:
-* TPT is highly configurable and robust, so it is worth to take a look at its full documentation and reference guide for advanced use cases.
-[TPT Documentation can be found in Teradata's website.](https://docs.teradata.com/r/k_KCYzsgJJ_t2du~c~wK_Q/OkTPh7PBa4ICuyi45jJsgQ)
+* For loading the data that is stored locally, we are going to use Teradata Parallel Transporter (TPT).
+TPT is a powerful data-loading tool that is client-based, thus very efficient for loading data from a local server.
+It also allows parallelization, which can make the process more efficient.
-* TPT operations are based in highly configurable operators that allow the parallelization of Reading Operations (Producer Operators), Writing Operations (Consumer Operators), Loading, and Filtering Operations (Filter Operators).
-The TPT package comes with preconfigured operators for loading data, writing to files, etc. You can find those under the ./templates directory located inside the directorey where TPT was installed.
+* TPT is highly configurable and robust, so it is worth taking a look at its full documentation and reference guide for advanced use cases.
+[TPT Documentation can be found on Teradata's website.](https://docs.teradata.com/r/k_KCYzsgJJ_t2du~c~wK_Q/OkTPh7PBa4ICuyi45jJsgQ)
-* TPT jobs are configured through TPT scripts, in our case the `tpt-jobs` folder, contains the script that defines our corresponding job.
+* TPT operations are based on highly configurable operators that allow the parallelization of Reading Operations (Producer Operators), Writing Operations (Consumer Operators), Loading, and Filtering Operations (Filter Operators).
+The TPT package comes with preconfigured operators for loading data, writing to files, etc. You can find those under the `./templates` directory located inside the directory where TPT was installed.
-* It is a best practice to define environment variables used by our TPT jobs in a jobvars.txt file.
+* TPT jobs are configured through TPT scripts.
+In our case, the `tpt-jobs` folder contains the script that defines our corresponding job.
-    - The environment variables define things such as the parameter of our database connections.
+* It is a best practice to define environment variables used by our TPT jobs in a `jobvars.txt` file.
-        - The host, user, and password of our ClearScape Analytics Environment in our case.
+  - The environment variables define things such as the parameters of our database connections.
-    - The configuration of our inputs.
+  - For example, the host, user, and password of our ClearScape Analytics Environment in our case.
-        - Location of the files that will be ingested, their format, delimiters, etc.
+  - The configuration of our inputs, like the location of the files that will be ingested, their format, delimiters, etc.
   - The tables that we will be using to load the data and record logs.
-* Our TPT job script is integrated of the following elements.
+* Our TPT job script is integrated with the following elements.
   - A description.
   - The schema of the files that are being loaded.
   - Data Definition commands to create the tables that will be used.
   - The file reading operation.
   - The loading operation.
-* To run the TPT job we execute the following command from the terminal.
-Due to the relative paths it is necessary to be located inside the directory that contains the job definition file:
+* To run the TPT job, we execute the following command from the terminal.
+Due to the relative paths, it is necessary to be located inside the directory that contains the job definition file:
 ```
-tbuild -f ingest_teddy.tpt -v jobvars.txt -j file_load_new
+tbuild -f ingest_teddy.tpt -v jobvars.txt -j file_load
 ```
-* In this command, -f stands for the job definition file, -v for the file that contains the environment variables of the job, and -j the job.
+* In this command, `-f` stands for the job definition file, `-v` for the file that contains the environment variables of the job, and `-j` for the job.
 * It is possible to add several instances of an operator as follows, where `n` stands for the number of instances of the operator:
-    `TO OPERATOR ($LOAD)[n]`
+  - `TO OPERATOR ($LOAD)[n]`
-    `$FILE_READER(TEDDY_SCHEMA)[n]`
+  - `$FILE_READER(TEDDY_SCHEMA)[n]`
-* The addition of several instances allow for parallelization of the operations.
+* The addition of several instances allows for the parallelization of the operations.

 ### Loading Data Stored in the Cloud:
-* For laoding data from cloud block storage we wil use Native Object Storage (NOS).
-NOS is optimized for ingesting block storage data Cloud Storage.
+* For loading data from cloud block storage, we will use Native Object Storage (NOS).
+NOS is optimized for ingesting block storage data in Cloud Storage.
-* NOS allows to execute SQL statements against block storage sources.
+* NOS allows executing SQL statements against block storage sources.
-* The files in the `nos-scripts` folder contains scripts to bring the data from Cloud Storage fulfilling the business requirements.
+* The files in the `nos-scripts` folder contain scripts to bring the data from Cloud Storage fulfilling the business requirements.
-    - The `ingest_visits` script performs are inner join of the physical storage visits data with the online store data on the `customer_id`.
-This fulfills the requirement of retrieving data from the physical store that corresponds to customers that bought online.
+  - The `ingest_visits` script performs an inner join of the physical storage visits data with the online store data on the `customer_id`.
+This fulfills the requirement of retrieving data from the physical store that corresponds to customers who bought online.
-    - The `ingest_visit_products` script ingests the `visit_products` data also performing an inner join with the already ingested visits data.
-This is also to fulfill the business requirement of retrieving data from the physical store that corresponds to customers that bought online.
+  - The `ingest_visit_products` script ingests the `visit_products` data, also performing an inner join with the already ingested visits data.
+This is also to fulfill the business requirement of retrieving data from the physical store that corresponds to customers who bought online.